ashwin153/beaker/beaker-core/README.md

 transaction and commits it on its replica.
 It then joins the cluster as a voting member.
 This approach consumes just ```D * N / 2``` in bandwidth and permits concurrent proposals.

+A -> B
+A quorum must consist of B - A - 1 to be guaranteed to overlap with the previous quorum.
+For example, if the cluster grows from 3 to 8 then a quorum must consist of 6.
+If the
+cluster grows from

+We need every majority to contain the previous majority.
 [1]: https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2005-33.pdf